phalcon/blog/data/posts/2017/03/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

 You can attach as many middleware classes in each of these events.
 They will be processed in a sequential manner, i.e. the first one registered gets processed first, then the second one etc.

 #### Execution
 Each middleware class has specific events in it that get executed (if present).
-These are methods present in each middleware class.
+These are methods/events available in every middleware class.
 The main method that gets executed is `call`

 ```php
 public function call(Micro $application)